mariajpalma/GG-NC/README.md

 CentOS Linux release 6.9 and Ubuntu 22.04.4 LTS

 ## Version and libraries
-The pipeline was built in R4.2.2, using the following packages:
+The pipeline was built in R (v4.4.1) and Python (v3.10.12), using the following packages:

 + chameleon (v0.2-3)
 + iterators (v1.0.14)